 - Jack-of-All-Stats: He and Vermin are solidly in the middle as stats and skills go.

-- Snipe Hunt: In the game, The Warriors gave him the initiation involving stealing a size 9 hat from the Boppers in hopes that he would take a hint and go away.Cochise: A size 9?
+- Snipe Hunt: In the game, The Warriors gave him the initiation involving stealing a hat from the Boppers, but when Cochise brags that it wouldn't be hard for him, Cleon upgrades it to a size 9 hat from the Boppers in hopes that he would take a hint and go away.Cochise: A size 9?
 That's a bucket, man, not a hat!

 - Spared by the Adaptation: The script had him being wasted by the Baseball Furies.

 - Would Hit a Girl: Exaggerated.
 He breaks a chair over one of the Lizzies without so much as blinking.